KatrinaMarks/MosaicCrochetChartCreator/README.md

 ## Rules To Make A Mosaic Crochet Chart
 - Rows alternate color so that every odd row is the same color, and every even row is the same color.
 - Every column of a color must begin on its own color row.
-- All columns of color must have an off number of cells.
+- All columns of color must have an odd number of cells.
 - X's mark double crochets; place X's starting on the the 3rd block of every column and then every other block going up the column.